A promoter-sponsored event is either of these:

 Retailers can be businesses, individuals, or even nonprofit organizations that sell, or make it known that they sell, a product or related service.
 A retailer is someone who does any of the following:

-- Before your event, you must register your event online.
+- Beforehand, you must register your event online.

 - You’ll enter information about yourself and your event.

-- After you review what you entered and reach the confirmation page, you’ll be sent an email with an Event ID.
-The email also includes instructions on how to share this Event ID with the participants at your event (e.g., sellers).
+- After you review what you entered and reach the confirmation page, we’ll send you an email with an Event ID.
+The email also includes instructions about how to share this Event ID with the participants (sellers) at your event.

-- You’ll receive a series of emails as your event date approaches so that you can confirm that all your participants have completed their required actions.
+- You’ll receive a series of emails as your event date approaches.
+Use it to confirm that all your participants have completed their required actions.

 If your participants aren’t online